How Cold Air Affects Asthma

 The muscles around the irritated bronchial tubes constrict and become even more narrow, making it difficult to breathe.
 An increase of mucus in the lungs also limits breathing, resulting in wheezing, coughing and tightness in the chest.

-Dr. Mark Greenwald, vice president of the Asthma Society of Canada, notes that even non-asthmatics can feel their breath catch in a frosty gust on extremely cold, dry days.
+Dr. Mark Greenwald, a Toronto allergist, notes that even non-asthmatics can feel their breath catch in a frosty gust on extremely cold, dry days.
 “That’s what the asthmatic feels, but it’s triggered much easier and by air that’s not as cold.”
 He reminds, however, that with proper treatment, the asthmatic should be able to do everything the non-asthmatic can.
 “Be very aggressive with your asthma control,” he says.

 What should you do about cold air and asthma?